NVIDIA/TensorRT-LLM/docs/source/batch_manager.md

 ### GptManager Design

-GptManager is designed to integrate into an inference server that's managing a pool of active work items populated by a stream of requests actively received by the server.
+Batch Manager is designed to integrate into an inference server that's executing a pool of active work items populated by a stream of requests actively received by the server.
+GptManager assumes a GPT-style autoregressive model architecture.
 GptManager spawns a worker thread in its constructor that then persistently runs the token generation loop.
 The worker thread invokes `GetInferenceRequestsCallback` at the start of each loop iteration, which is intended to read new requests.
 It invokes `SendResponseCallback` at the end of each iteration when one or